RN–B.S. Completion Program

-This degree will assist in meeting the requirements for associate degree nurses obtaining a B.S. in Nursing.
 The degree will address the nursing shortage and promote the recommendations of the Institute of Medicine (IOM) to increase the number of professional nurses possessing baccalaureate education.
-The R.N. to B.S.N program is designed to develop expertise in leadership and evidence-based nursing practice.
-Courses and clinical experiences are designed to enhance decision-making and critical thinking skills, strengthen skills in evidence-based nursing practice, leadership and management in order to meet the challenges of today’s healthcare work environment.
+The RN–B.S. completion program is designed to develop expertise in leadership and evidence-based nursing practice.
+Courses and clinical experiences are designed to enhance decision-making and critical thinking skills, strengthen skills in evidence-based nursing practice, leadership, and management in order to meet the challenges of today’s healthcare work environment.

-The R.N.-B.S. in Nursing Completion Program curriculum is developed to build on this prior knowledge and skills so as to avoid redundancy.
+The RN–B.S. curriculum is developed to build on prior knowledge and skills to avoid redundancy.
 Students will have the opportunity to synthesize knowledge and apply skills acquired in the nursing academic and practice settings.
 Our program is delivered in an online format, with clinical practice experiences embedded in selected courses that are completed in the student’s local region.
-Practice experiences prepare students to care for a variety of patients across the lifespan and across the continuum of care, and transition the nursing student’s competencies to the baccalaureate level of proficiency, including leadership development, evidence-based practice, information management and integration of technology, interdisciplinary collaboration and communication, clinical prevention and population health, comprehensive assessment, and quality improvement strategies.
+Practice experiences prepare students to care for a variety of patients across the lifespan and across the continuum of care and transition the nursing student’s competencies to the baccalaureate level of proficiency; this includes leadership development, evidence-based practice, information management and integration of technology, interdisciplinary collaboration and communication, clinical prevention and population health, comprehensive assessment, and quality improvement strategies.

 Back to Top

-The R.N. to B.S.
-Completion Program is intended for individuals with an associate’s degree in nursing and an unencumbered R.N. license.*
+The Nursing RN–B.S. completion program is intended for individuals with an associate’s degree in nursing and an unencumbered New York State RN license and registration.*

 - Completed application

-- Copies of transcripts of all high school work, including college-level courses.
-Your midyear and final grades will be required.
-All final, official transcripts must be received prior to the start of your first semester.
+- Copies of transcripts from all colleges attended; all final, official transcripts must be received prior to the start of your first semester

-- Submit supporting documentation, including proof of unencumbered State Professional Nurse licensure and current registration
+- Proof of unencumbered New York State Professional Registered Nurse registration

-- College courses taken elsewhere and transferred to NYIT may meet general education requirements or pre-requisite course requirements.
+- College courses taken elsewhere and transferred to New York Tech may meet general education requirements or prerequisite course requirements.
 Students may transfer up to 70 approved credits.
-Additionally, students receive 27 credits for previous nursing education and their R.N. license.
+Additionally, students receive 27 credits for clinical expertise demonstrated by RN license.

-Requirements for Applicants to NYIT as Nursing Majors
+Requirements for Applicants to New York Tech as Nursing Majors

-- Active, unrestricted, unencumbered State License as a Registered Nurse (R.N.)
+- Active, unrestricted, unencumbered New York State License as a Registered Nurse (RN)

-- *Students awaiting their NCLEX-R.N. score who have not yet been awarded the Registered Professional Nurse License may be admitted conditionally, but must complete licensure as follows in order to progress in the program.
-Students must be licensed to practice as a R.N. in New York State by May 31 for those students admitted for the spring semester and by December 1 for those admitted for the fall semester.
-Students unable to document receiving a New York State R.N. license will not be permitted to continue in the nursing major and will have to step out of the program until licensure; however, students can continue to take required core courses.
+- *Students awaiting their NCLEX-RN score who have not yet been awarded the Registered Professional Nurse License may be admitted conditionally, but must complete licensure in order to progress in the program.
+Students unable to document receiving a New York State RN license will not be permitted to continue in the RN–B.S. completion program and will have to step out of the program until licensure; however, students can continue to take required core courses.

-- Degree from an accredited Associate program.
-This program must be from a regionally accredited college or other qualified institution acceptable to the standards of NYIT.
+- Degree from an accredited associate’s program.
+This program must be from a regionally accredited college or other qualified institution acceptable to the standards of New York Tech.

-- Cumulative grade point average of 2.75 in all coursework.
-All post-secondary, advanced placement credit, transfer, and higher education coursework are used to calculate the cumulative GPA.
+- Cumulative grade point average of 2.5 in all coursework.
+All post-secondary, advanced placement credit, transfer, and higher education coursework is used to calculate the cumulative GPA.

-- College courses taken elsewhere and transferred to NYIT may meet general education requirements or pre-requisite course requirements.
-Transfer credits will be evaluated at the transfer orientation to ensure accurate course transfer and registration.
-A grade of C+ is required in identified pre-requisite (transferred in and internal) courses.
-Applicants to the R.N. to B.S. in Nursing Completion Program must have completed 36 credits of liberal arts and sciences.
+- College courses taken elsewhere and transferred to New York Tech may meet general education core course requirements.
+Transfer credits will be evaluated to ensure accurate course transfer and registration.
 A maximum of 70 credits may be applied from an associate degree to the Bachelor of Science degree in nursing.
-Additionally, 27 credits will be awarded for nursing content and licensure.
+Additionally, 27 credits will be awarded for clinical expertise demonstrated by RN license.

-- Students must have access to a computer and internet services.
-Technical competence and computer literacy is an expectation of the program.
+- Students must have access to a computer, a webcam, and internet services.
+Technical competence and computer literacy are an expectation of the program.